nickvpn/image-to-asciiart/README.md

-First main Java project.
 # Converts a given Image URL (Png, Jpg) to ASCII Art, provided a scale, larger number = smaller.
 Project contains all of the code for the project.
-Labor of love.
+First Java Project.